opencv/opencv/modules/ml/doc/k_nearest_neighbors.rst

 K Nearest Neighbors
 ===================

-The algorithm caches all of the training samples, and predicts the response for a new sample by analyzing a certain number ( **K**
+The algorithm caches all training samples and predicts the response for a new sample by analyzing a certain number ( **K**
-) of the nearest neighbors of the sample (using voting, calculating weighted sum etc.) The method is sometimes referred to as "learning by example", because for prediction it looks for the feature vector with a known response that is closest to the given vector.
+) of the nearest neighbors of the sample (using voting, calculating weighted sum, and so on).
+The method is sometimes referred to as "learning by example" because for prediction it looks for the feature vector with a known response that is closest to the given vector.

 .. index:: CvKNearest